sagar118/Eatit-Rasa-chatbot/README.md

 using: pip install https://pypi.python.org/packages/source/p/pythoncrfsuite/ python-crfsuite-0.8.1.tar.gz)

-4. If system asks to upgrade pip, use the following commands:
+4. If the system asks to upgrade pip, use the following commands:
 ```
 For windows: python -m pip install --upgrade pip
 For Mac: pip install pip –upgrade